View Categories

 How Does India Execute Constitutional Amendments?

-Article 368 provides procedure for the amendment of constitution as below.
+Article 368 provides the procedure for the amendment of the constitution as below:

-• A bill for constitutional amendment can be introduced in any house of the Parliament.
+• Introduction of Bill: A bill for constitutional amendment can be introduced in any house of the Parliament.

-• Bill does not require prior permission of the president.
+• No Prior Approval: Bill does not require prior permission of the president.

-• The bill must be passed in each House by a special majority ( that is, more than 50 per cent of the total membership of the House and a majority of two-thirds of the members of the House present and voting)
+• Passing the Bill: The bill must be approved in each House by a special majority, meaning it needs more than 50 percent of the total members and a two-thirds majority of the members present and voting.

-• If the bill seeks to amend the federal provisions of the Constitution,
+• Amendment of Federal Provisions: If the bill seeks to amend the federal provisions of the Constitution,

-• Iit must be ratified by a special majority and
+• It must be ratified by a special majority and

-• It must also be ratified by the legislatures of half of the states by a simple majority.
+• It must also be approved by a simple majority in the legislatures of half of the states.

-• After duly passed by both the Houses of Parliament and ratified by the state legislatures, where necessary, the bill is presented to the president for assent.
+• Obligatory Presidential Assent: After being duly passed by both the Houses of Parliament and ratified by the state legislatures, where necessary, the bill is presented to the president for assent.

 • The 24th constitutional amendment act 1971 made it obligatory for the president to give his assent to the constitutional amendment bill.